OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 This program, i.e., Sketch, is human readable and actually essentially C-like code with a structure and specialized functions for the Arduino environment.
 We now have to convert this C-like code (i.e., the Sketch program you just modified) into the binary code which will run on the Mega2560 Ardinuo board in our robot car, and then actually upload the compiled binary code to the Mega2560 board.

--Just as in the demo software examples in the various steps above, attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
+- Just as in the demo software examples in the various steps above, attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
 (The power on your robot car should be turned off -- the cable will supply power to the Arduino board.)

--Now click the upload arrow (green arrow inside a circle at the top left corner).
+- Now click the upload arrow (green arrow inside a circle at the top left corner).
 Look at the bottom of the Arduino IDE -- you will see messages as the human readable Sketch gets compiled into binary bytes and uploaded to the Arduino board.

--The modified software (i.e., where you set SPEED parameter to a value of 55) is now in the robot car.
+- The modified software (i.e., where you set SPEED parameter to a value of 55) is now in the robot car.
 Let's try it out.

--Unplug the cable from the car to the computer.
+- Unplug the cable from the car to the computer.

--Turn on the car.
+- Turn on the car.

--Go to your cellphone and go to Settings.
+- Go to your cellphone and go to Settings.
 Then change your Internet Wi-Fi to "osoyoo_robot"

--Ok now open the Osoyoo IoT UDP Robot APP (or, if you have, like me, the OSOYOO IoT APP, then open that one).
+- Ok now open the Osoyoo IoT UDP Robot APP (or, if you have, like me, the OSOYOO IoT APP, then open that one).

--(Settings should be saved from when you used the App previously, but if not, go to Settings on the App and enter the IP address this app should access (since we want it to access the Wi-Fi board on the robot car) (You can see the IP address in the Arduino IDE.
+- (Settings should be saved from when you used the App previously, but if not, go to Settings on the App and enter the IP address this app should access (since we want it to access the Wi-Fi board on the robot car) (You can see the IP address in the Arduino IDE.
 In my setup it was 192.168.4.1 with UDP Incoming Port 8888))

 --Ok...now go to the main page of the Osoyoo IoT UDP Robot APP/OSOYOO IoT APP, and press the forward button.
 The car will go forward, but much slower.